SansGuidon/bookmarks/README.md

 * [Graspop Metal Meeting](https://www.graspop.be/en/history/) - Archives of Graspop Line up through time :metal:
 * [Spotify Library Exporter](https://spotify-library-exporter.herokuapp.com/) - a tool to download your Spotify library as a CSV to be used elsewhere.
 Can also be useful to migrate from Spotify to Apple Music, backup your library to use elsewhere, keep a record offline.
 It doesn't matter! 🎉
 * [PlaylistConverter](http://www.playlist-converter.net/) - Convert your Playlist from multiple Music Services and File Format.
 Works for Spotify too
+* [Map of Metal](https://mapofmetal.com/) - :metal: An interactive map of Metal history and the influential bands that helped shaped the genres we know today.

 # Networking
 * [Homenet Howto](https://www.homenethowto.com/) - Interesting guide to how computer networks work